localstack/docs/content/en/tools/lambda-tools/hot-swapping/index.md

 .PHONY: build-hot watch
 ```

-As you can see, all we do here is just copying the project module `PROJECT_MODULE_NAME`
+To run the example above, run `make watch`.
+The script is copying the project module `PROJECT_MODULE_NAME`
-along with all dependencies into the `build/hot` folder, which is then mounted to
+along with all dependencies into the `build/hot` folder, which is then mounted into
 LocalStack's Lambda container.

-To run the example above run `make watch`

 ## Deployment Configuration Examples